Release Station interfaces

 Mobile Print Release

 This print release interface allows end users to release their own jobs via their mobile device.
 This allows administrators to provide secure print releaseSecure print release places print jobs in a holding state until the user authenticates and releases the job at the printer.
 This means sensitive print jobs will not sit uncollected on the printer. without the need for dedicated hardware.
-For more information, see Mobile Print Release —releasing print jobs on your mobile chapter.
+For more information, see Mobile Print Release—releasing print jobs using your mobile device chapter.